 - History 615 (required, and offered annually), to introduce new students both to current historiography outside ancient history and to other graduate students in the History Department.

-- History of Greek and Roman Literature, taught as Greek 591-592 and Latin 591-592 (both full year sequences offered in an alternating cycle).
+- Greek and Roman Literature Survey courses, taught as Greek 571/572/573 and Latin 571/572/574.
 The Program requires its students to take at least one course from each sequence.
 These survey courses acquaint students with the broad literary context of the periods that they are studying, as well as securing their language skills.

 - Two research seminars with research papers (required): 700-level in History, 800-level in Classical Studies, or (subject to approval of the graduate adviser) a seminar at an equivalent level from another department or program.